GlitchBoii/discord-user-bot/README.md

 DESCRIPTION

-Small discord "self-bot" for mainly made for backing up your chats and friends.
+Small discord "self-bot" for mainly made for backing up your account data.
+Will be developed and update with time.

 SETUP